RyanBarclay/Redemption-snake/README.md

   1. Make a simple neural network that will get better over time
   2. Improve input layer by tweaking parameters and increasing input nodes
   3. Implement a way to remove not needed hidden layer nodes
+  4. Implement BFS into pathing
-  4. Make snake self sustaining and improving on [play.battlesnake.io](https://play.battlesnake.io)
+  5. Make snake self sustaining and improving on [play.battlesnake.io](https://play.battlesnake.io)
 * Figure out how to feed neural net all data in game.
 This includes:
   * Board of size NxM and Z snakes.
 Where N,M,Z ∈ ℤ
   * All food locations